data-literacy-alliance/dalia-dif/README.md

 Tools for DALIA's data model for open educational resources.

+The DALIA Interaction Format (DIF) v1.3 is the data model and CSV-based input format for open educational resources (OERs) in the DALIA OER platform.

+This repository contains an implementation of the data model in Pydantic, a workflow for serializing to RDF based on [pydantic-metamodel](github.com/cthoyt/pydantic-metamodel), a CSV reader, and a command line validator.

 ## 💪 Getting Started

 > TODO show in a very small amount of space the **MOST** useful thing your